qianhaochen/movie-database/README.md

 Your LAMP stack is now ready!!
 You can access it via `http://localhost`.

-##  Configuration and Usage

-### General Information
-This Docker Stack is build for local development and not for production usage.

 ### Configuration
 This package comes with default configuration options.
 You can modify them by creating `.env` file in your root directory.

+### Usage
-Please check the detailed version of how to use the LAMP stack built with Docker Compose in [README-DOCKER-LAMP](README-DOCKER-LAMP.md).
+Please check the detailed version of how to use the [LAMP stack built with Docker Compose](README-DOCKER-LAMP.md).

 ## Contributing
 We are happy if you want to create a pull request or help people with their issues.
 If you want to create a PR, please remember that this stack is not built for production usage, and changes should good for general purpose and not overspecialised.